TaimurAhmed/summerProject2017/README.md

 # summerProject2017

-A social network TEL solution
+A social network TEL solution.
+Written on sublime.